fmauger1/QMol-grid/README.md

 We now have a non-stationary set of Kohn-Sham orbitals, leading to field-free dynamics under the flow of equation (2.1).

 ### TDDFT simulation
 With the DFT molecular model, including the initial condition, in hand, we now move to integrating the subsequent field-free TDDFT dynamics.
 For this, we select a [fourth-order Forest Ruth](https://doi.org/10.1016/0167-2789(90)90019-L) symplectic split-operator scheme (see [Mauger 2024](https://doi.org/10.1016/j.cnsns.2023.107685) for more details).
+Note that, here the field-free TDDFT dynamics does not lead to any ionization and therefore no boundary conditions need be specified at the edges of the domain.
+For field-driven simulations, absorbing boundary conditions can be specified to avoid spurious boundary effects.
 ```Matlab
 TDDFT   =   QMol_TDDFT_SSO_4FR(                     ...
                 'time',                 0:10:100,   ...